Deals of the day-Mergers and acquisitions

 ** Indonesia Financial Service Authority (OJK) has approved the merger of PT Bank Tabungan Pensiunan Nasional (BTPN) and PT Bank Sumitomo Mitsui Indonesia, the banks said.

-** Spain’s government plans to delay the sale of its 61 percent stake in Bankia until the end 2021 from the original date of before the end of 2019, sources familiar with the operation said.
+** Spain’s government said it had extended the sale period of its stake in Bankia until the end of 2021 from the original date of before the end of 2019.

 ** Broadband provider Liberty Global plc said that it would sell its DTH satellite TV operations to M7 Group for a total enterprise value of about 180 million euros ($206.41 million) on a U.S. GAAP basis.